 On the following pages we set out those principles, consider the people involved, and explore the context – the framework – within which their ideas were formed.
 And we discuss how the 1723 Constitutions evolved, not just in England, Ireland and Scotland, but in Europe, America, and elsewhere across the globe.
 Before you begin you may wish to read a short summary: The Main Takeaway.

 A century ago, Lionel Vibert of Quatuor Coronati Lodge, the premier lodge of Masonic research, marked the then bicentennial with a paper in AQC 36: ‘Anderson’s Constitutions of 1723’.
 Subsequent research has unearthed new evidence and reached other conclusions, but one comment should be re-emphasised: that the 1723 Constitutions is among Freemasonry’s most important documents.
 And not only in England.
 In 1730 it was taken by the Grand Lodge of Ireland as the model for the Irish Constitutions.
 It was re-printed verbatim by Benjamin Franklin in 1734 for use in America.
 It was translated and circulated widely throughout Europe in the 1730s and 1740s.
-And in the 1750s, via the Irish Constitutions, it provided the basis for Ahiman Rezon, the Constitutions of the Antients Grand Lodge, and, after Independence, of America’s State Grand Lodges.
+And in the 1750s, via the Irish Constitutions, it provided the basis for Ahiman Rezon, the Constitutions of the Antients Grand Lodge, and thus, following Independence, of America’s State Grand Lodges.

 The 1723 Constitutions set a pattern for Freemasonry throughout the world.
 Understanding why it was written helps to explain the origins of modern Freemasonry and shed light on the relationship between Freemasonry and Society today.